Natural gas furnaces need sufficient space and airflow to run correctly.

 • Used filters

-If you have a cat, place your litter box elsewhere.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors throughout your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the stinky odors throughout your home.

-You should also routinely sweep near your furnace to prevent dust from building up.
+You should also routinely clean by your furnace to block dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or regular maintenance in Saint Louis, Morgner Inc. Air Conditioning & Heating can expertly take care of your needs.
+Whether you have to have furnace replacement or annual maintenance in Saint Louis, Morgner Inc. Air Conditioning & Heating can expertly handle your needs.
 Our highly trained technicians can work on any furnace model or brand.

 Call us at 314-262-4541 or use our online scheduler to get an appointment now.